angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 ### Switching Code Generator Versions

 To ensure consistent output across your team and avoid accidental diffs, it's a good idea to lock your project to a specific version of the OpenAPI Generator.
-Let's say you want to lock your project to version `7.13.0`.
+Suppose you want to lock your project to version `7.13.0`.
 You can do this by running:

 ```bash